Tuesday, 20 August 2019

 This was the facade of haveli of Diwan Amar Nath.
 Now the top two layers are gone, so is the building behind this imposing door.

-This haveli on one side of the main haveli does not exist anymore.
+This haveli near the main haveli does not exist anymore.

 This haveli is still partially standing.